arshad007hossain/Data-Analyst-Projects/README.md

 # Data-Analyst-Projects
-all data analyst project using python, excel ,sql will be available here. in here we have used ms excel , power bi, tableau, looker studio, sql  and pyhton
+all data analyst project using python, excel ,sql will be available here. in here we have used ms excel , power bi, tableau, looker studio, sql  and python